Skip to main content

 The base for withholding will be determined by the amount of the taxable base of the special tax.

-The withholding or deposit percentage on account will be 20%.
+The retention or payment on account percentage will be 20%.

 The withholdings will be deposited using form 230 and will be included on the annual informative tax return, form 270